jbcodeforce/jbcodeforce.github.io/docs/about.md

 ## About me

 I am an accomplished technology professional with a diverse background in event-driven architecture (EDA), hybrid cloud solutions (kubernetes and AWS services), business process and business rule implementation.
-With a strong track record as a former IBM Distinguished Engineer and my current role as a Principal Solution Architect at AWS, my expertise lies in guiding customers through their hybrid cloud journey, including messaging, data pipeline and AI model development and integration.
+With a strong track record as a former IBM Distinguished Engineer and my current role as a Principal Solution Architect at AWS, my expertise lies in guiding customers through their hybrid cloud journey, including messaging, data pipeline, decision systems and AI model development and integration.

 In my career, I have had the pleasure of assisting customers in a consultative manner, helping them adopt decision management, business process automation, data streaming, and complex event processing.
 I have a deep understanding of lean and agile methodologies, having authored books and blogs on agile business rule solution development, and being part of IBM Garage from the creation.
 Additionally, I have engaged with customers to facilitate the adoption of asynchronous and reactive systems based on IBM middleware, AWS serverless services, containers, and Kubernetes deployments.

+I led a lot of event-storming, and domain-driven design workshops with customers willing to innovate and break their monolithic applications.
+I also created an agile methodology for developing intelligent automation solutions, and used by IBM automation product consultants for years.

 Furthermore, I have contributed to the definition of the next generation of several middleware products, showcasing my ability to drive innovation.
 I have led the development of IBM reference architectures for event-driven solution, Cognitive, and Data and AI.

 My main roles are:

+* Leading customers to develop intelligent automation solutions using Machine Learning, LLM, symbolic AI, deployable on hybrid cloud.
 *  Helping strategic customers to adopt the cloud and deploy their own software as a service.
 * Leading incremental architecture workshops and prototyping solution based on business requirements to proof the business value in the form of minimum viable products.
 * Supporting customers in long term, deep, technical relationships with senior technical architects.
 * Mentoring developers, consultants and technical sellers.